dancannon/nomad/website/source/docs/drivers/exec.html.md

 The `exec` driver supports the following configuration in the job spec:

 * `command` - The command to execute.
 Must be provided.
+* `artifact_source` – Source location of an executable artifact.
+Must be accessible from the Nomad client

 * `args` - The argument list to the command, space seperated.
 Optional.